Tesla CEO Musk drops pursuit of $72 billion take-private deal

-SAN FRANCISCO (Reuters) - Tesla Inc (TSLA.O) CEO Elon Musk said late on Friday he would no longer pursue a $72 billion deal to take his U.S. electric car maker private, abandoning an idea that had stunned investors and drawn regulatory scrutiny.
+SAN FRANCISCO (Reuters) - Tesla Inc CEO Elon Musk said late on Friday he would heed shareholder concerns and no longer pursue a $72 billion deal to take his U.S. electric car maker private, abandoning an idea that had stunned investors and drawn regulatory scrutiny.

 The move also leaves Musk and Tesla having to fend off a series of investor lawsuits and a U.S. Securities and Exchange Commission investigation into the factual accuracy of Musk’s tweet that funding for the deal was “secured”.